Sunrise (novel)

 Sunrise is the sixth and final book in Erin Hunter's Warriors: Power of Three children's fantasy novel series.
 HarperCollins published it on 21 April 2009.
 The plot follows Jayfeather, Hollyleaf, and Lionblaze on their quest to find Ashfur's true murderer.
-It was originally to be titled "Cruel Season", though this was changed because HarperCollins, the series' publisher, felt it was too dark a name.
+It was originally to be titled Cruel Season, though this was changed because HarperCollins, the series' publisher, felt it was too dark a name.

 Plot summary

 Sunrise begins with Leafpool repeating a long-used ritual to send Ashfur to StarClan.
 During the process, she discovers a tuft of fur in Ashfur's claws, and she knows whose it is, although she does not say.

 ThunderClan discusses Ashfur's murder, and many think that a WindClan cat killed him since he was found on the WindClan border.
-To find out, Firestar sends a patrol to WindClan, but Onestar denies the possibility.
+To find out, Firestar sends a patrol to WindClan but Onestar denies the possibility.
 As the patrol leaves, Ashfoot tells ThunderClan that she sighted Sol near the site of Ashfur's dead body, and this leads many cats to believe that Sol killed Ashfur.

 Firestar sends Birchfall, Brambleclaw, Brackenfur, Hazeltail, Hollyleaf, and Lionblaze to the sun-drown-place to find Sol.
 The patrol finds Sol in the Twolegplace where Purdy, a friend of ThunderClan lives.
 Brambleclaw persuades Purdy to live in the Clan as an elder.
 Both Sol and Purdy agree to go to ThunderClan.
 When the patrol returns to the Clan, Sol denies killing Ashfur and is kept under guard in the camp.

 Being the most curious of the Three, Jayfeather tries to find out who his true parents are.
-When asking around about his birth, Mousefur reveals that Leafpool accidentally put a strange herb in Mousefur's tansy soon after Jayfeather's birth.
-After looking through herbs in the medicine cat's den and with herbs sticking to his pelt, he goes to Mousefur to deliver some fresh-kill.
+When asking about his birth, Mousefur reveals that Leafpool accidentally put a strange herb in Mousefur's tansy soon after Jayfeather's birth.
+After looking through herbs in the medicine cat's den and with herbs sticking to his pelt he goes to Mousefur to deliver some fresh-kill.
 Mousefur says that a certain herb sticking to his fur is the mystery herb, but Jayfeather does not know what it is.
 To find out, he asks Littlecloud when the medicine cats meet at the Moonpool.
-The ShadowClan medicine cat recognizes it as parsley, a herb that stops the milk of a cat whose kits die.
-Jayfeather also remembers that, on his journey to ThunderClan from his birthplace, there was another cat with him besides Squirrelflight: Leafpool, the true mother of the Three.
+The ShadowClan medicine cat recognizes it as parsley, a herb that stops the milk of a cat whose kittens die.
+Jayfeather also remembers that on his journey to ThunderClan from his birthplace, there was another cat with him besides Squirrelflight: Leafpool, the true mother of the Three.